-Arguing in the workplace generally isn’t seen to be a positive thing for your career prospects, and there’s certainly times when you really need to avoid getting into a heated debate.
+Arguing in the workplace generally isn’t seen to be a positive thing for your career prospects, and there are certainly times when you really need to avoid getting into a heated debate.

 However, that doesn’t mean that you should be a pushover, because there are times when an argument at work can be productive for all concerned, but only when it is managed properly.